Pelosi calls for removing Confederate statues from Capitol

 “The statues in the Capitol should embody our highest ideals as Americans, expressing who we are and who we aspire to be as a nation,” Pelosi wrote.
 “Monuments to men who advocated cruelty and barbarism to achieve such a plainly racist end are a grotesque affront to these ideals.”

 The presence of statues of generals and other figures of the Confederacy in Capitol locations such as Statuary Hall — the original House chamber — has been offensive to African American lawmakers for many years.
+Former Rep. Jesse Jackson Jr., D-Ill., was known to give tours pointing out the numerous statues.

 But it’s up to the states to determine which of their historical figures to display.
+Jefferson Davis, a former U.S. senator from Mississippi, was president of the Confederate States of America, is represented by one of two statues from that state.
+Pelosi noted that Davis and Confederate Vice President Alexander Stephens, whose statue comes from Georgia, “were charged with treason against the United States.”

+Pelosi called for removing the statues in 2017 after a violent white nationalist rally in Charlottesville, Virginia, shocked the nation.
+Republican controlling Congress at the time dismissed the idea.

 Rep. Zoe Lofgren, D-Calif., the top Democrat on the library panel, called for an immediate vote to remove the statues.